 And through all of that I would learn one of the most important things I could ever teach you….

 You cannot change other people.

+That’s was one of my main lessons in marriage.
 My ex-husband was unsaved and no matter how hard I prayed for him, how hard I tried to be convicting to him, how much I tried to be a godly wife and a good witness of my faith TO him, there’s nothing that I could ever do to change him.

 I could pray until I was blue in the face, usually with fists on the ground out of frustration and sobbing uncontrollably, “Lord, PLEASE…I’ll never ask for anything ever again.
 Please save my husband,” I would cry.

 - You can try to play God to your husband

 - You could give him a 100 point essay about why he should be a more honorable man

 It doesn’t really matter what you do, you. cannot. change. him!